DemocracyStudio/HackathonCameroon2022/README.md

 - 1 pm: third workshop (Causality mapping by Surjyatapa)
 - 2 pm: fourth workshop (Geospatial platform by Jordy)
 - 3 pm: fifth workshop (Design thinking by Anahide)
 - 5 pm: checkpoint with mentors #1.
 All teams take the call.
-Mentors be sure they have made progress in their ideation and upskilled themselves to produce the best prototype demo.
+Mentors be sure they have made progress in their solution proposal and upskilled themselves to produce the best prototype.

 ###### Monday 28 of march
 - 9 am: checkpoint with mentors #2.
 All teams take the call, give news and tells obstacles for which they need help.
-Mentors check what progress has been done in prototyping last night and spread support needs toward coaches.
+Mentors check what progress has been done in prototyping last night and spread support demands over coaches.
 - 11 am: sixth workshop (Machine Learning by Volviane)
 - 12 pm: seventh workshop (Storytelling by Mariko)
 - 1 pm: eighth workshop (Crowdfounding by Roland)